GCA-VH-lab/FlaGs2/README.md

 Run FlaGs2_cluster.py to bypass ETE3 display dependency.

-Run FlaGS2_testing.py for faster downloads (may be buggy)
+Run file_testing versions for faster downloads (may be buggy)